 We select hotels for their character, rather than just on their star rating.
 We find most riders prefer the experience of staying in a converted riad or a kasbah, or a family run independent hotel rather than modern chain hotels.
 All hotels we use have en suite bathrooms and most have satellite TV and wifi, although don’t expect a super fast connection!

-Where available, we aim to use the equivalent of 4* standard hotel accommodation.
-In some more remote locations, we may use equivalent 3* hotels or the best in area, which could be a more family run establishment, with character.
+Where available, we aim to use the equivalent of a good 3* or 4* standard hotel accommodation.
+In some more remote locations, we may use hotels which are the best in area, which could be a more family run establishment, with character.

 Please be aware that Moroccan hotels are generally lower in standard than the same rating in equivalent European hotels, unless you are in a well trodden tourist area, such as Marrakesh.